First Nationwide Study Recommends Safeguards to Protect New Mexican’s

 “Too many cities wrongly sign away power to ensure the safety of citizens on the roads when they privatize traffic law enforcement.
-Automated traffic ticketing tends to be governed by contracts that focus more on profits than safety.” said Brad Ashwell of Florida PIRG, the Florida Public Interest Research Group.
-“That shouldn’t happen,” Ashwell added.
+Automated traffic ticketing tends to be governed by contracts that focus more on profits than safety.” said Alexander Corkett of NMPIRG Education Fund, the New Mexico Public Interest Research Group Education Fund.
+“That shouldn’t happen,” Corkett added.

 The report, titled Caution: Red Light Cameras Ahead; The Risks of Privatizing Traffic Law Enforcement and How to Protect the Public finds that approximately half of states have enabled the use of automated traffic law enforcement.
 Municipalities in these states contract with private companies to provide cameras and issue citations to traffic violators.
 Citizens have often objected to privatized forms of traffic enforcement and many municipalities have found themselves in legal trouble when they attempt to change or update these contracts.
 Traffic engineering alternatives, such as lengthening yellow lights, are often the best way to reduce injuries from red-light running.
 However, those solutions too often get ignored because contractors and sometimes municipalities are more focused on increasing revenue from tickets.

-“Florida has already seen controversy over the use of red-light cameras.
-We need to learn from our mistakes here and elsewhere,” said Ashwell.
+“New Mexico has already seen controversy over the use of red-light cameras.
+We need to learn from our mistakes here and elsewhere,” said Corkett.